Meet the Staff

 I am a first-year graduate student in the M.A. in Counseling program at Montclair State University with a concentration in Clinical Mental Health Counseling.
 I received my B.A. in Psychology with a concentration in Mental Health from Stockton University in 2017.
 During my time at Stockton University I worked as a tutor within the university’s writing center.
 As a tutor I gained skills that have allowed me to effectively work with students.
 At Montclair, I serve as a graduate assistant in the counseling department.
 Currently I am helping edit The Journal of Counselor Preparation and Supervision alongside a Montclair professor, who serves as the journal’s editor-in-chief.
 I am also working as a mediator in the Mediation Resource Center.
 I am very excited to gain more knowledge about the counseling profession and helping students in the MRC!

 I am a first-year graduate student in the M.A. in Counseling program at Montclair State University with a concentration in School Counseling.
 I received my B.A. in Psychology and a minor in Social Work from Montclair State University in 2017 and was a part of many on campus organizations.
 During my undergraduate career, I worked with Student Academic Services, where I served as the first point of contact for all incoming queries at Webster Hall.
-I ensured that all students were able to get in contact with their respective academic advisor and provided information about numerous on campus services such as the Center for Advising and Student Transitions (CAST), Education Opportunity Funding (EOF), Disability Resource Center (DRC), Office of Academic Success and Retention Programs (ASRP) and the Academic Success Center.
+I ensured that all students were able to get in contact with their respective academic advisor and provided information about numerous on campus services such as the Center for Advising and Student Transitions (CAST), Education Opportunity Funding (EOF), Disability Resource Center (DRC), Center for Leadership and Engagement and the Academic Success Center.
 I am currently working as a Graduate Assistant in the counseling department at Montclair State University.
 In addition to assisting a professor with his ongoing research in school counseling, I am also a mediator at the Mediation Resource Center and look forward to expanding my knowledge and professional skills in the counseling field.

 I am graduate student in the M.A.
 Counseling program at Montclair State University with a concentration in Clinical Mental Health Counseling.
 I received my B.A. in Communication Studies with minors in English and Marketing from The College of New Jersey in 2014.
 Afterwards, I worked as a Project Manager at a Digital Technology company for a year and half before leaving to pursue graduate school.
 Currently, I work as a Graduate Assistant in the College of Education and Human Services Career Services, where I assist students on career development.
 I also serve on the Student Conduct Panel and Graduate School and Counseling programs advisory boards.
 I have been a volunteer mediator in the MRC for the past year, which has been a great experience, and I look forward to my continued work with students and the MRC.